check-mergeable/check-mergeable/README.md

 ## Features

-If the pull request is not targetting the `main` branch,
+If the pull request is not targeting the `main` branch,

 * 🔖 Adds 'status: dependent' label to the pull request.